OptimalBPM/of/README.md

 # Optimal Framework

-THIS SOFTWARE IS STILL UNRELEASED.
-IT IS UNDER HEAVY DEVELOPMENT AND NOT RECOMMENDED FOR PRODUCTION, ONLY RESEARCH
+***THIS SOFTWARE IS STILL UNRELEASED.
+IT IS UNDER HEAVY DEVELOPMENT AND NOT RECOMMENDED FOR PRODUCTION, ONLY RESEARCH!***

 The Optimal Framework is a modern, and running, multi-user system.
 What differs it from many other frameworks is that it comes with a runnable server as-is.